 Mix with other greens

-Another tip for success here is knowing that the smooth, silky texture of cooked violets that I, and many people around the world that eat Malvaceae plants enjoy may not be for everyone.
-To get around the texture if you find it an issue for you or eaters at your house, try cooking them in combination with other greens.
+Another tip for success here is knowing that the smooth, silky texture of cooked violets that I, and many people around the world that eat Malvaceae and similar plants enjoy may not be for everyone.
+To get around the texture, if you find it an issue for you, or eaters at your house, try cooking them in combination with other greens or pureeing them into a soup.

 Violet Stem Sensitivity